Home | About OHS | Historical Marker Program

 Asbury Manual Labor School

-Stones that make up the monument are from the original buildings of the Methodist school for Indian children and youth.
+Stones that make up the monument are from the original buildings of Asbury Manual Labor School (est. 1847).
 The original site of the school lies under Lake Eufaula.
+Monument dedicated to Methodist missionaries who established the school for Native children and youth.

 Buckner Cemetery